-Trapped in the misery of persecution leading to statelessness and abandonment, the hardship of the Rohingya Muslims has worsened after fleeing to India.
-The further victimization of Rohingya refugees in India is on the ground of religion.
-Religious right-wing Hindutva trolls have accused Rohingyas to be an agent of Islamic terrorism and have been accused of carrying out militant attacks in parts of India (Chaudhury, 2018).
-Hindu right-wing media houses such as OpIndi and OneIndia have drawn elaborate conspiracy theories to link Rohingya involvement with the ISIS, Lashkar-e-Taiba.
-The generalized criminalisation of Rohingya Refugees as ‘terrorist’ is clearly caused due to their religion affiliation as Muslims.
-In the current report we focus on data surrounding the arrival of the Rohingya Refugees in India and the subsequent approach of the Indian government.
-The report also looks at India’s obligations under International Law to protect Rohingya Refugees and highlights how through Citizenship Amendment Act, 2019 (CAA), Indian government has ignored its international responsibility of protection.
+Trapped in the misery of persecution leading to statelessness and abandonment, reports show that their hardships have worsened after fleeing to India, as Rohingya refugees are further victimized on religious grounds: Religious right-wing Hindutva trolls have accused Rohingyas of being agents of Islamic terrorism and of carrying out militant attacks in parts of India (Chaudhury, 2018).
+Hindu right-wing media houses such as OpIndia and OneIndia have drawn elaborate conspiracy theories to link Rohingya involvement with ISIS and Lashkar-e-Taiba, overwhelmingly on grounds of them being predominantly of Muslim faith.
+In the current report we focus on data surrounding the arrival of the Rohingya refugees in India, and the subsequent response of the Indian government.
+The report also looks at India’s obligations under International Law to protect Rohingya refugees, and highlights how the Indian government has ignored its international responsibility of protection through the Citizenship Amendment Act, 2019 (CAA).